Browse Submitted Names

 From Sino-Korean 相 "mutual, reciprocal, each other", 瑞 "felicitous omen; auspicious". or 想 "think, speculate, plan, consider" and 俊 "talented, capable; handsome".

-Sansarsaikhan m & f Mongolian
+Sansarsaikhan m Mongolian

-Derived from the Mongolian сансар (sansar) meaning "space, cosmos" and сайхан (saikhan) meaning "nice, beautiful, handsome".
+From Mongolian сансар (sansar) meaning "space, cosmos" and сайхан (saikhan) meaning "nice, beautiful, handsome".

-Saruulsaikhan m & f Mongolian
+Saruulsaikhan f & m Mongolian

 Schnuckenack m Romani